mezau532/smart_commuter/README.md

 # Smart_Commuter
-Copyright © 2017 Ulysses Meza and Jinghui Han.
-This app is under the "MIT License".
+Copyright © 2017 Ulysses Meza and Jinghui Han. <br / > This app is under the "MIT License".
 Please see the file LICENSE in this distribution for license terms.

 **Contributor**: Ulysses Meza(umeza@pdx.edu) AND Jinghui Han (jinghan@pdx.edu) <br />
 (Feel free to contact us for anything[like bugs, contributing new features, etc] about this project)